Skip to main content

 Retaking Failed Examinations

 You may not take the same Step more than three times within a 12-month period.
-Your fourth attempt must be at least 12 months after your first attempt at that examination and at least six months after your most recent attempt at that examination.
+Your fourth attempt must be at least 12 months after your first attempt at that examination and at least six (6) months after your most recent attempt at that examination.
 This includes incomplete attempts.

 Retaking Previously Passed Steps

-If you pass a Step, you are not allowed to retake it, except to comply with a time limit imposed by a US physician licensing authority for completion of all Steps or by another authority recognized by the USMLE program.
+If you pass a Step, you are not allowed to retake it, except to comply with a time limit imposed by a US medical licensing authority for completion of all Steps or by another authority recognized by the USMLE program.
 Visit the USMLE website for more information.

-If you have not yet passed Step 3 and need to retake a previously passed Step 1 or Step 2 CK examination to meet a time limit imposed by a US physician licensing authority or another authority recognized by the USMLE program, you should understand that if you fail a retake, you will no longer be eligible to take Step 3.
+If you have not yet passed Step 3 and need to retake a previously passed Step 1 or Step 2 CK examination to meet a time limit imposed by a US medical licensing authority or another authority recognized by the USMLE program, you should understand that if you fail a retake, you will no longer be eligible to take Step 3.

 To meet the examination requirements for Step 3 eligibility, you must have achieved a passing performance on the most recent administration of the examinations intended to meet those requirements.